ei10pi/arena-allocator/README.md

-# Temporary Memory Allocator
+# Memory Arena Allocator
-The user can allocate a large pool of memory from the heap at startup and then allocate from the pool as needed.
-The memory allocation happens only once, obviating the need for subsequent calls to the OS.
+This simple allocator reserves a large memory block at startup for subsequent use.
+The upfront allocation eliminates the overhead and potential bottlenecks of frequent memory requests and releases during program execution.